-You can select between stamped concrete patterns for different functions, smoother finishes create flatter surfaces and uneven surfaces provide for more grip and texture.
+Stamped concrete patterns suit different functions.
+Smoother finishes create flatter surfaces and uneven surfaces provide for more grip and texture.

-There are colour and design combinations to suit both traditional and modern houses.
-We have seen our stamped concrete designs in Adelaide homes creating a Mediterranean Aegean style pool and patio area, a cobblestone street reminding us of Rome or an old English manor, and we have also seen stamped concrete finishes complement modern and contemporary homes.
+There are colour and design combinations for both traditional and modern houses.
+Stamped concrete designs have been used in Adelaide homes to create a Mediterranean Aegean style pool and patio area, a cobblestone street reminding us of Rome or an old English manor.
+We have also seen stamped concrete finishes complement modern and contemporary homes.

 How do we install stamped concrete?

 The site is prepared and the formwork is installed.
 The paving team then pour the concrete into the formwork and trowel the concrete to a smooth, even level.
 When the concrete has cured enough, polyurethane moulds (stamps) are placed over the surface to create the pattern and texture.

 Why do our clients choose stamped concrete for their driveways?